chen4578/Object-Detection/README.md

 ## Overview

-In this project, we utilize YOLOv8 to for detection object detection and classification.
+In this project, we utilize YOLOv8 for object detection and classification.
 This is done through two mediums: a static image and live webcam video.
 For both the image and real-time video, bounding boxes identify the object and provide the confidence level.

 ## Results